TBiGRU¶

 Feature selection¶

-To run the feature selection stage, create a source and target domain reader and feed them to the select_features
+To run the feature selection stage, create a source and target domain reader and feed them to the select_features function.

 For each input feature the function extracts 30 different features and returns the indices of the top transferable features.